 • What does ongoing support look like?
 A one-day workshop is great, but lasting change requires reinforcement.
 Ask about coaching, online resources, and follow-up sessions.

-How to Evaluate and Choose Your Program
+How to Evaluate and Choose Your Final Program

 After you have answers from a few providers, you can start to evaluate your options more deeply.
 It’s not just about the curriculum; it’s about the long-term value and the potential for real growth.
 Here’s how to weigh your choices: